dnesting/dnesting/resume.md

 ### The White House, Office of Management and Budget (OMB)
 ### [Office of the Federal CIO](https://www.whitehouse.gov/omb/management/ofcio/)

-**Cybersecurity Specialist** from 2024-present:
+**Cybersecurity Specialist** from 2024-2025:

 - Senior advisor to the Federal CIO
 - Policy analyst for AI, Cybersecurity, and IT Modernization
-- De facto Chief Artificial Intelligence Officer (CAIO) at OMB
+- Artificial Intelligence Lead at OMB
 - Technology advisor to the OMB CIO
-- Led a Technology Modernization Fund (TMF) discovery sprint to identify IT modernization activities
+- Led a Technology Modernization Fund (TMF) discovery sprint to identify IT modernization proposals

 https://www.whitehouse.gov/omb/management/ofcio/